 Devon is supporting the development of a wider Open Data Forum in Devon to bring together the widest possible range of public and private sector data to inform and inspire its citizens and businesses.
 Rewired State’s National Hack The Government will be the first time that some datasets are available and offers a platform to share ideas and knowledge and continue the open data debate.

 Kevin Lewis, a front-end web developer and UX designer from Berkshire, over the last three years, Kevin has been part of the Rewired State community and is now working as part of the Rewired State team.

 1. Highways Innovation

-Your challenge is to develop an application to discover something new about
+Develop an application to discover something new about Devon’s highways.

 2. Healthy Communities, community connections and intelligence

 Bring people together and enable them to better manage their health or find an innovative way to brief councilors, commissioners and/or practitioners with intelligence on the health of or the community connections available in their area.

 Our ‘live’ community web pages use XML to mash up statistical data:

 Other, more manually produced profiles show other data:

 We also hold the Devon Community Directory of local groups and services at: http://